1. Home

 10) Describe a time when you have a difficult, unruly, or rude customer or patient.
 How did you handle this situation?

-This is one of those classic job interview questions that assess your customer service skills.
+This is a classic job interview question assessing your customer service skills.
 Be ready for it.
 Expect to get a few behavioral interview questions.

 Other Frequently Asked Interview Questions